The Incredible Crash Dummies

 crash test dummy popularized in a public service advertising campaign of the late 1980s, to educate people on the safety of wearing seat belts.
 The toys were first released by Tyco Toys in the early 1990s and discontinued in 1994.
 From 2004 on, a new series of animated shorts involving the crash dummies was produced and the action figures subsequently revived under the Hot Wheels brand, another subdivision of Mattel.

-Main features
+Toys

 The Crash Dummies are anthropomorphic action figures modeled after the mannequins used in automobile collision simulations.
 Each one generally has two "impact buttons" on their torsos that, when pushed, will spring their limbs from their bodies.

-The toys mostly focused on a single body type, which featured two chest buttons- the top button caused the head and arms to separate, and the bottom button forced the legs to come off.
-Each arm and leg could also be separated further.
-This body type did have problems, however, in that the small metal clips inside the bodies which held the limbs on would sometimes break.
-Further, the tabs which held the limbs on the bodies were made from an unreliable plastic and, thus, were prone to breakage.
-Other bodies, however, focused on character-specific features and, while retaining the removable limbs (each would pull off at the midpoint), the button would activate some other feature (i.e. Daryl's spinning head, Spare Tire's "bug-out" eyes, ears, and tongue).

-A set of vehicles was also released which could then be used to simulate the car crashes as seen in the ads of the original crash test dummies.
-Among others, these vehicles include cars, jeeps, motorcycles and even airplanes.
-Each toy can be destroyed in a similar manner as the Crash Dummies themselves and can then later be reassembled.
-Vehicles come equipped with appropriate safety features such as helmets, airbags, and working seatbelts to promote saving lives through their use.
+A set of vehicles was also released which could then be used to simulate car crashes.